Sekpim-SOC/WorkoutPlanChatbot/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar then install telegram bot and owlready2.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the telegram bot and owlready2.

 ```bash
 pip install python-telegram-bot==13.13